-Routine, opt screening is a policy where a healthcare provider universally screens all eligible patients instead of using individualized risk-based assessments (routine) and informs patients that a test will be performed unless they explicitly decline the test (opt-out).
-"Opt-in" screening, on the other hand, occurs when patients are asked if they want a test to be performed.

-Results of a 2016 study showed a significant difference in HIV test acceptance rates through opt-in (59%) and opt-out (95%) screening methods among people who were incarcerated, as illustrated to the right.
+Routine, opt-out screening occurs when a healthcare provider screens all eligible patients (routine) instead of using an individualized risk-based assessment, and informs the patient that a test will be higher in jails performed unless they explicitly decline the test (opt-out).
+Alternatively, "opt-in" screening occurs when patients are asked if they want a test to be performed.
+Results of a 2016 study showed a significant difference in HIV test acceptance rates through opt-in (59%) and optout (95%) screening methods among people who were incarcerated, as illustrated to the right.
 [2]